mindspore-ai/docs/docs/mindformers/docs/source_en/feature/evaluation.md

 #### pip Installation

-Users can execute the following command to install Harness (Recommend using version 0.4.4):
+Users can execute the following command to install Harness (It is recommended to use version 0.4.4):

 ```shell
 pip install lm_eval==0.4.4